 Merits of Disk Encryption

-- Disk encryption prevents unauthorized access to data when the PC is located in a place where non-trustable people can access your PC, if your PC get stolen, at the computer repair shop or when you discard it.
+- Disk encryption prevents unauthorized access to data when the PC is located in a place where untrustworthy people can access your PC, if your PC gets stolen, at the computer repair shop or when you discard it.

-- Whole disk encryption ensures all the files, folders, and temporary files.
+- Whole disk encryption ensures the protection of all the files, folders, and temporary files.
 Hence each and everything is encrypted on the disk.

 - Full Disk encryption covers each and every file and folder, so there is no chance of anything left behind, this is more secure than encrypting individual files and folders where by chance you can leave something important unencrypted.